Student Code of Conduct

 7. The Dean, in consultation with the President, is authorized to suspend a student from the College or from participating in official College functions, programs, intercollegiate competitions, and other student activities if in their judgment, the student’s continued presence or use of privileges at the College pending the outcome of proceedings, is likely to cause harm to members of the College community.
 Any interim suspension shall be based upon information gathered in the initial stage of the investigation of student misconduct.
 Students issued an interim suspension must be provided an expedited emergency hearing within 48 hours of the preliminary hearing conducted by the Student Conduct Officer.

+a.
 The Dean will serve ex officio as a member of the Student Conduct/Mediation Board to advise the Board of precedent, procedure and regulations.

+b.
 The term of appointment for all members of the Board will be one academic year.
 The chair and vice-chair will be elected by the Board at the beginning of the semester.
 One or the other must be present at every hearing.

 a.
 Hearings conducted by the Board shall be conducted not less than five or more than fifteen calendar days after the student has requested a hearing before the Board.